Product added to basket

 Nord-Odal Public Library, Norway

-This majestic and impressive library in Nord-Odal, Norway is based on natural wooden landscape with its organic shapes and soft curves
+This majestic and impressive library in Nord-Odal, Norway is based on its natural wooden landscape with its organic shapes and soft curves.

-The wooden shelving systems and study tables provide a beautiful and warm contrast to the rest of the buildings in Wateringen Public Library, Netherlands and Esbjerg Hospital, Denmark with association to outdoor life.
-Natural light flows through the rooms and green-coloured furniture contributes to the biophilic setting.
+The wooden shelving systems and study tables provide a beautiful and warm contrast to the rest of the buildings in Wateringen Public Library, Netherlands and Esbjerg Hospital, Denmark creating an impression and association to outdoor life.
+Natural light flows through the rooms and green-coloured furniture contributes to the biophilic atmosphere.

 Wateringen Public Library, Netherlands